List of Emmerdale characters introduced in 1999: Angie Reynolds

 In November 2002, Angie plotted with Cain to rob Tate Haulage being moving away with him.
 But it was revealed that Angie planned to have him arrested.
 Cain took off in a Tate van, with Angie and Detective Constable Adrien Collins in hot pursuit.
 After Cain parked his van in a layby on a blind corner and turned off the lights in order to hide in the darkness, the police car overtook him, left the road, flipped over and crashed.
 Cain dragged an injured Angie out of the car.
 She tells him to tell her children that she loves them.
 Cain begs her to tell him that she loves him but she dies in his arms.

+Frankie Smith

+Frankie Smith, originally played by Gina Aris, first appeared in 1999, working as a lorry driver for Reynolds Haulage, run by Sean Reynolds (Stephen McGann), which had merged with Chris Tate's (Peter Amory) business, Tate Haulage.
+She caught the attentions of Chris' sister, Zoe Tate (Leah Bracknell), who subsequently became smitten with her.
+Zoe was disappointed when Frankie brought her girlfriend, Maggie Cassidy (Juliette Lewis) along to her birthday party.
+Zoe tried to gain Frankie's affections, but she wanted to stay with Maggie, until she broke up with her and left the village in August 1999.

+In January 2000, Frankie returned, now being played by Madeleine Bowyer.
+This time, she and Zoe built up a relationship, but when one of the Tate Haulage lorries crashed into a bus, killing lorry driver Pete Collins (Kirk Smith) and passengers Butch Dingle (Paul Loughran), it did put their relationship on the rocks as it seemed as though the Tates didn't care, but Zoe proved that she did.
+In November 2000, their relationship ended when Zoe realised that she didn't have any more feelings for Frankie and in January 2001, Frankie left the village.